▶️ LISTEN TO THIS ARTICLE

 RAG wins on one specific axis: knowledge that changes.
 If your data updates daily, weekly, or monthly, fine-tuning can't keep up.
 You'd need to retrain every time your knowledge base shifts.
 RAG just re-indexes.

-A 2025 benchmark comparing long-context models against RAG found that long context answered 56.3% of questions correctly versus RAG's 49.0% on static, Wikipedia-style content.
-But RAG outperformed on dialogue-based sources, fragmented information requiring multi-source synthesis, and open-ended reasoning questions.
-Nearly 10% of questions could only be answered correctly by RAG, meaning expanded context windows don't eliminate the need for retrieval.
+A 2025 benchmark comparing long-context models against RAG found that long context did better on some static, Wikipedia-style content, but RAG was stronger on dialogue-based sources, fragmented information requiring multi-source synthesis, and open-ended reasoning questions.
+The paper still found a meaningful slice of questions that only RAG answered correctly, meaning expanded context windows don't eliminate the need for retrieval.

 RAG is the right choice when you have a large, frequently updated knowledge base (support docs, product catalogs, legal databases), when users need answers traceable to specific source documents (compliance, medical, legal), when you can't afford fine-tuning compute or don't have labeled training data, and when your data is too large to fit in a context window even with million-token models.

 RAG fails when retrieval quality is poor and you can't fix it, when your task requires behavioral changes rather than knowledge augmentation (tone, format, reasoning patterns), and when latency from the retrieval step is unacceptable.
-The retrieval add 200-500ms per query, which compounds in multi-turn agent conversations.
+The retrieval step adds extra latency per query, which compounds in multi-turn agent conversations.
 For a deeper look at the architecture patterns from naive pipelines to agentic loops, see the dedicated guide.

 When Fine-Tuning Wins